Nasdaq-listed 26 Capital to pursue $2.5 bln SPAC deal with Manila casino

 By Neil Jerome Morales

-MANILA, June 15 (Reuters) - Nasdaq-listed 26 Capital Acquisition Corp's ADER.O CEO said on Wednesday the blank check firm was committed to its $2.5 billion purchase of the Philippines' biggest integrated casino-resort, despite a wrangle for control at the casino's current owners.
+MANILA, June 15 (Reuters) - The CEO of 26 Capital Acquisition Corp ADER.O said on Wednesday the blank-check firm was committed to its $2.5 billion purchase of the Philippines' biggest integrated casino-resort, despite a wrangle for control involving current owners.

 The 44-hectare (108-acre) Okada Manila, owned by subsidiaries of Japan's Universal Entertainment Corp 6425.T, agreed in October to go public in the United States through a merger with 26 Capital.